-Brownies will degrade over time so if you kept a batch of this dessert in the fridge or pantry, look out for slight changes in color or appearance.
-If the color or aroma of the brownies looked off, err to the side of caution and discard the brownies no matter how good they look!
+Brownies will degrade over time so if you keep a batch of this dessert in the fridge or pantry for a prolonged period, look out for slight changes in color or appearance.
+If the color or aroma of the brownies seems off, err to the side of caution and discard them.
 Moist brownies have the tendency to get moldy so if you are seeing the presence of mold, throw the brownies in the trash.

 Last but not least, if you already store brownies for much longer than you usually do, it’s probably better to throw them out.
 Better safe than sorry.